-Virtual reality (VR) and artificial reality (AR) have attracted a lot of interest in the last decade.
+Virtual reality (VR), artificial reality (AR) and mixed reality (MR) have attracted a lot of interest in the last decade.
 But many do not know the difference between the two terms.
 Though they are related technologies, virtual reality and artificial reality are different.
 This article will describe the two technologies, how they are similar, how they are different, why those differences matter, and the current software developing opportunities in AR and VR.

 Let’s start by defining artificial reality, also known as augmented reality.
 AR involves enhancing a physical environment by overlaying it with digital information.
 The digital information and the real world interact and complement each other to create an augmented world.